Computational Numerical Statistics

 The group projects will involve both theory and hands-on computational problems that need to be solved using the software R. The grading of those also presumes a possible discussion with the Professor.

-A student passes the course if the sum of the points referring to the three group projects and the homework assignments is greater or equal than 9.5 points and as long as the grade of the third group project is greater or equal than 1.0 points, as already mentioned above.
+A student with course attendance passes the course if the sum of the points referring to the three group projects is greater or equal than 9.5 points and as long as the grade of the third group project is greater or equal than 2 points, as already mentioned above.

 2.2 – Supplementary Exam